Denyce Graves: Career

 She made her debut at the Metropolitan Opera in 1995 and has appeared at many opera houses.
 Though her repertoire is extensive, her signature parts are the title roles in Carmen and Samson et Dalila.
 Graves also made many appearances on the children's television series, Between the Lions, where she used her talents to teach children sounds of words.
 On January 20, 2005, she sang the patriotic song "American Anthem" during the 55th Presidential Inauguration, between the swearing-in ceremonies of Vice President Dick Cheney and President George W. Bush for their second terms in office.

 Graves sang "America the Beautiful" and "The Lord's Prayer" at the Washington National Cathedral during a memorial service for the victims of 9/11 on September 14, 2001, attended by President Bush, members of Congress, other politicians and representatives of foreign governments.

 In 2003, Graves performed in front of a live audience at the Mann Center for the Performing Arts in Philadelphia for a television special, Denyce Graves: Breaking the Rules.
 In 2005, she hosted the radio show Voce di Donna (Voice of a Lady) on Vox!, the vocal classical music channel of XM Satellite Radio, on which she interviewed various opera singers.
 Graves often was heard on The Tony Kornheiser Show radio program with her rendition of the "Mailbag Theme".

 In 2005, she sang the lead role in the world premiere of Margaret Garner, an opera by Richard Danielpour and Toni Morrison.

 In May 2010, Graves performed a concert with tenor Lawrence Brownlee in the United States Supreme Court Building for the Supreme Court justices.

 On June 15, 2013, Graves sang in the world premiere of Terence Blanchard's and Michael Cristofer's boxing opera, Champion with the Opera Theatre of Saint Louis.

 In 2014, a recording of We Shall Overcome arranged by composer Nolan Williams, Jr. and featuring Graves was among several works of art, including the poem A Brave and Startling Truth by Maya Angelou, sent to space on the first test flight of the spacecraft Orion.

 On September 25, 2020, Graves sang at the US Capitol as her friend Ruth Bader Ginsburg's casket was lying in state.
 Ginsburg was a devoted fan of opera.

 On November 22, 2022, she sang the role of Sally in the stage premiere of Kevin Puts's opera The Hours at the Metropolitan Opera.
 The performance of December 10 was video-cast as part of the Metropolitan Opera Live in HD series.

-Personal life

-First husband (1990-2006) - David Perry (born 1950), a classical guitarist and operatic singer who also became her business partner.